ticketmaster/DscExamples/ApplyMetaMof/readme.md

 Summary
 =======
 The `New-DscMetaConfiguration` cmdlet allows you to create a _localhost.meta.mof_ with the options specified when calling the cmdlet.
-Optionally, it will also apply the the meta configuration (and remove the temporary _localhost.meta.mof_).
+Optionally, it will also apply the meta configuration (and remove the temporary _localhost.meta.mof_).

 How To Run
 ==========